Debby threatens more floods, tornadoes in Florida

 In Alabama, rescuers continued a search on Monday for a swimmer who is presumed dead after he went missing off the Gulf Coast near Orange Beach on Sunday.

-Those figures are expected to fall as operators restart production this week.
+Though Debby's track was still uncertain, the hurricane center said it could re-emerge and gain strength over the western Atlantic Ocean by next weekend.

-(Additional reporting by Chris Baltimore in Houston; Writing by Kevin Gray; Editing by Eric Walsh)
+(Additional reporting by Chris Baltimore in Houston; Editing by Tom Brown and Eric Walsh)